jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wand, uncommon

 This wand has 3 charges.
-While holding it, you can expend 1 charge as an action to cast the [[detect magic]] spell from it.
+While holding it, you can expend 1 charge as an action to cast the [[Detect Magic]] spell from it.
 The wand regains 1d3 expended charges daily at dawn.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#WandofMagicMissiles)[Wand of Magic Missiles](https://www.dndbeyond.com/magic-items/4794-wand-of-magic-missiles)

 Wand, uncommon

 This wand has 7 charges.
-While holding it, you can use an action to expend 1 or more of its charges to cast the [[magic missile]] spell from it.
+While holding it, you can use an action to expend 1 or more of its charges to cast the [[Magic Missile]] spell from it.
 For 1 charge, you cast the 1st-level version of the spell.
 You can increase the spell slot level by one for each additional charge you expend.

 The wand regains 1d6 + 1 expended charges daily at dawn.
 If you expend the wand’s last charge, roll a d20.
 On a 1, the wand crumbles into ashes and is destroyed.